redkite-labs/redkitecms-docs/book/add-custom-block.rst

 .. code-block:: jinja

-    {% include "AlphaLemonCmsBundle:Editor:base_editor_form.html.twig" %}
+    {% include "RedKiteCmsBundle:Editor:base_editor_form.html.twig" %}

-The template includes the **AlphaLemonCmsBundle:Editor:base_editor_form.html.twig** a template deputated to render a generic form and renders a button to save the changes.
+The template includes the **RedKiteCmsBundle:Editor:base_editor_form.html.twig** a template delegated to render a generic form and a button to save the changes when a user clicks on it.

 .. note::

-    AlphaLemon CMS automatically attaches an handler to **.al_editor_save** element, to save contents.
+    RedKite CMS automatically attaches an handler to **.al_editor_save** element, to save contents.
 In the next chapter you will learn how to override this method.

 The editor form